hyperrixel/pwm_test/README.md

 - ` f ` Speeds up the PWM in steps 25-50-75-100 percentage in the 1st direction.

-- ` i ` Initializes controler instance again.
+- ` i ` Initializes controller instance again.

 - ` n ` Sets the PWM to neutral.